Anca2022/buy-and-sell-linkedin-learning/README.md

 # BuyAndSell

+This project was created following a course on LinkedIn Learning as a means to practice the Angular framework.
+The goal of the project is to implement a simple selling webpage where users can browse through various items to buy.
+The backend part of the site is missing.
+The items used to populate the pages were retrieved from Contentful API.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.
+This project was generated with Angular CLI version 17.0.3.

 ## Development server